audreyrellos/kidneyglomeruli-thesis/README.md

 To access the dataset online, follow this link: https://www.dropbox.com/s/ypvbhkgt4sb40sy/dataset_b.zip?dl=0

-Note that the dataset in this link is already pre-augmented.
+<i>Note that the dataset found in this link is already pre-augmented.<i>

 # Loading the Dataset
 The training data can be loaded into the model via a curl command